ryantd42/NY-Legislative-Git/2023/A7081B-2023/bill.md

  WHICH  WILL  NOT  RAISE SUSPICION AMONG THE PUBLIC THAT SUCH EMPLOYEE IS LIKELY TO BE ENGAGED IN ACTS THAT ARE IN VIOLATION OF TRUST.
-  (I) NO AUTHORITY EMPLOYEE EMPLOYED ON A FULL-TIME BASIS NOR  ANY  FIRM OR  ASSOCIATION  OF  WHICH SUCH AN EMPLOYEE IS A MEMBER NOR AUTHORITY, A SUBSTANTIAL PORTION OF THE STOCK OF WHICH IS OWNED OR CONTROLLED DIRECT- LY OR INDIRECTLY BY SUCH EMPLOYEE, SHALL SELL GOODS OR SERVICES  TO  ANY PERSON,  FIRM, AUTHORITY OR ASSOCIATION WHICH IS LICENSED OR WHOSE RATES ARE FIXED BY THE AUTHORITY IN WHICH SUCH EMPLOYEE SERVES OR IS EMPLOYED.
+  (I) NO AUTHORITY EMPLOYEE EMPLOYED ON A FULL-TIME BASIS NOR  ANY  FIRM OR  ASSOCIATION  OF WHICH SUCH AN EMPLOYEE IS A MEMBER, WHERE A SUBSTAN- TIAL PORTION OF THE STOCK OF WHICH IS OWNED OR  CONTROLLED  DIRECTLY  OR INDIRECTLY BY SUCH EMPLOYEE, SHALL SELL GOODS OR SERVICES TO ANY PERSON, FIRM,  AUTHORITY  OR  ASSOCIATION  WHICH  IS LICENSED OR WHOSE RATES ARE FIXED BY THE AUTHORITY IN WHICH SUCH EMPLOYEE SERVES OR IS EMPLOYED.
-  (J) IF ANY AUTHORITY EMPLOYEE SHALL HAVE A FINANCIAL INTEREST,  DIRECT OR  INDIRECT,  HAVING  A  VALUE  OF  TEN THOUSAND DOLLARS OR MORE IN ANY ACTIVITY WHICH IS SUBJECT TO THE JURISDICTION OF A REGULATORY AGENCY, HE OR SHE SHALL FILE WITH THE SECRETARY OF STATE A WRITTEN  STATEMENT  THAT HE OR SHE HAS SUCH A FINANCIAL INTEREST IN SUCH ACTIVITY WHICH STATEMENT SHALL BE OPEN TO PUBLIC INSPECTION.
+  (J) IF ANY AUTHORITY EMPLOYEE SHALL HAVE A FINANCIAL INTEREST,  DIRECT OR  INDIRECT,  HAVING  A  VALUE  OF  TEN THOUSAND DOLLARS OR MORE IN ANY ACTIVITY WHICH IS SUBJECT TO THE JURISDICTION OF  A  REGULATORY  AGENCY, SUCH AUTHORITY EMPLOYEE SHALL FILE WITH THE SECRETARY OF STATE A WRITTEN STATEMENT  THAT SUCH AUTHORITY EMPLOYEE HAS SUCH A FINANCIAL INTEREST IN SUCH ACTIVITY WHICH STATEMENT SHALL BE OPEN TO PUBLIC INSPECTION.
   5. IN ADDITION TO ANY PENALTY CONTAINED IN ANY OTHER PROVISION OF  LAW ANY  SUCH  AUTHORITY  EMPLOYEE  WHO  SHALL  KNOWINGLY  AND INTENTIONALLY VIOLATE ANY OF THE PROVISIONS OF THIS SECTION MAY BE FINED, SUSPENDED OR REMOVED FROM OFFICE OR EMPLOYMENT.
   6. THE PROVISIONS OF SECTION SEVENTY-THREE OF THE PUBLIC OFFICERS  LAW SHALL BE APPLICABLE TO ALL BOARD MEMBERS AND EMPLOYEES OF THE AUTHORITY.
   § 4.
 This act shall take effect immediately.